uploadersoasis/Adblock_Filter_List/README.md

         property set to "true" in the scriptlets.js file.

-    2. The rules with the "replace=" directive after the URL also have the "trusted" restrictions, and therefore must also be listed under the "My Filters" tab and not just in this list.
+    2. The rules with the "replace=" directive after the URL also have the "trusted" restrictions and therefore must also be listed under the "My Filters" tab and not just in this list.

     3. Some of these rules utilize the add-on scriptlets like "replace attribute"